MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-api-ref.md

 ### codePush.getCurrentPackage

 > [!NOTE]
 > This method is considered deprecated as of `v1.10.3-beta` of the CodePush module.
-If you're running this version (or newer), we'd recommend using the [`codePush.getUpdateMetadata`](#codepushgetupdatemetadata) instead, since it has more predictable behavior.
+If you're running this version (or newer), we recommend using the [`codePush.getUpdateMetadata`](#codepushgetupdatemetadata) instead, since it has more predictable behavior.

 ```javascript
 codePush.getCurrentPackage(): Promise<LocalPackage>;